NZDF-EA/datalakebricksproj/readme.md

 * [Tutorial: Azure Data Lake Storage Gen2, Azure Databricks & Spark | Microsoft Docs][AdlToDataBricksConfig]

 # Deploy the bicep template
 1. Create a new resource group called rg-adltest in location Australia Central.
-This will be used by the bicept script to deploy all resources in the diagram above.
+This will be used by the bicep script to deploy all resources in the diagram above.
+This will also work for other regions, and the location that the resource group is located in will be used for all deployments.
+The name of the resource group is also not hardcoded and is called during the deployment, so can be renamed to something else.
-2. Download all the bicep files to a single folder and open a powershell command prompt at that location.
+2. Download the main.bicep and the resources folder to a single folder and open a powershell command prompt at that location.
 3. Run the following command:

 `New-AzResourceGroupDeployment -ResourceGroupName rg-adltest -TemplateFile main.bicep`

 4. You will be prompted to enter a password for the Virtual Machine.
 The username is hardcoded in the main.bicep as *Datauser1* and can be changed if required.
+5. Once deployment is complete, you will see a summary output

 <!-- Local -->
 [Design]: images/highleveldesign.jpg